IgA nephropathy: Natural history

-Since IgA nephropathy commonly presents without symptoms through abnormal findings on urinalysis, there is considerable possibility for variation in any population studied depending upon the screening policy.
+Since IgA nephropathy commonly presents without symptoms through abnormal findings on urinalysis, there is considerable possibility for variation in any population studied, depending upon the screening policy.
 Similarly, the local policy for performing kidney biopsy assumes a critical role; if it is a policy to simply observe patients with isolated bloody urine, a group with a generally favourable prognosis will be excluded.
 If, in contrast, all such patients are biopsied, then the group with isolated microscopic hematuria and isolated mesangial IgA will be included and improve the prognosis of that particular series.

-Nevertheless, IgA nephropathy, which was initially thought to be a benign disease, has been shown to not be a benign disease, particularly if the patient presents with an aggressive form.
+Nevertheless, IgA nephropathy, which was initially thought to be a benign disease, is not a benign condition, particularly if the patient presents with an aggressive form.
 Though most reports describe Berger's disease as having an indolent evolution towards either healing or renal damage, a more aggressive course is occasionally seen associated with extensive crescents, and presenting as acute kidney failure.
 In general, the entry into chronic kidney failure is slow as compared to most other glomerulonephritides – occurring over a time scale of 30 years or more (in contrast to the 5 to 15 years in other glomerulonephritides), however, in aggressive Berger's disease the time scale is within 5–10 years and often sooner.
 This may reflect the earlier diagnosis made due to frank hematuria.

-Complete remission of aggressive Berger's disease, occurs rarely in adults.
+Complete remission of aggressive Berger's disease rarely occurs in adults.
 In about 5% of cases, however, there is a higher chance of remission with non-aggressive Berger's disease (this is estimated to be around 7.4% of cases).
 There is a high chance of relapse, particularly with aggressive Berger's disease.
-However, given the evolution of this disease, the longer term (10–20 years) outcome of such patients is not yet established.
+However, given the evolution of this disease, the longer-term (10–20 years) outcome of such patients is not yet established.

 Overall, the current 10-year survival rate for aggressive Berger's disease is 25% and 73% for non-aggressive Berger's disease.

+Genetic and Environmental Influences on IgA Nephropathy

+IgA nephropathy (IgAN) is primarily a sporadic disease, with over 90% of cases classified as such.
+However, recent findings have uncovered a significant genetic component that influences both the regulation of serum IgA levels and susceptibility to the disease.
+Research has demonstrated positive associations between genetic regulation of IgA and conditions such as IgAN and type 2 diabetes, whereas negative associations have been observed with celiac disease and inflammatory bowel disease.
+Notably, a study conducted by Liu (2022) highlighted ancestral differences, revealing that individuals of African descent consistently have higher serum IgA levels.
+These findings suggest a complex interplay of genetic factors in regulating IgA levels and contributing to the susceptibility of various immune, kidney, and metabolic disorders.